robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 If at any point a new platform needs to make alternations in the runtime it still can use existing `react-native` package for the UI.
 The same goes for the inverse if a platform, for any reason, needs to have its own runtime.

+### How it impacts OOT platforms?

+This proposal affects out of tree platforms in such a way that there will have more flexibility with interoperating with React Native.

+As there will be two packages with smaller API surface, it should be easier to:

+ - Create own runtime / UI layer if ever needed
+ - Manage and maintain patches
+ - Updating to newer versions
+ - Should be easier to incorporate into OOT build systems

 ## Drawbacks